 3

-Each list entry is the raw script text, so multiple results commonly include breadcrumbs, organization data, and the primary content object.
+Each list entry is the raw script text, so one response can include product data, breadcrumbs, organization metadata, or other schema objects.

-4. Preview a candidate block and confirm the target schema type before writing the spider logic.
+4. Decode the candidate block and confirm the target schema type before writing the spider logic.

 >>> import json